 Boyd and D'Asaro (1994) describe the cooling of the WSC in winter as a three-stage process: Cooling by the atmosphere, cooling by sea ice and cooling by eddy driven mixing along isopycnals.
-The relative role of the different cooling processes is not
+The relative role of the different cooling processes is not clear.

-- 5 clear.
 Numerical linear stability analyses using idealized current profile and topography suggest that heat loss contribution from isopycnal diffusion as a result of barotropic instability corresponds to an along-shelf cooling rate of 0.08°C/100 km (Teigen et al., 2010).
-Extension of the analysis to a two-layer model shows that the baroclinic instability occurs, most pronounced during winter/spring, leading to a heat loss reaching 240 W m-2, from the core of the WSC to atmosphere (Teigen et al., 2011). - All these studies agree that vertical mixing alone cannot account for the observed cooling rates.
+Extension of the analysis to a two-layer model shows that the baroclinic instability occurs, most pronounced during winter/spring, leading to a heat loss reaching 240 W m-2, from the core of the WSC to atmosphere (Teigen et al., 2011).

+All these studies agree that vertical mixing alone cannot account for the observed cooling rates.
 Fer et al. (2010) conclude that internal-wave activity and mixing show variability related to topography and hydrography; thus, the path of the WSC will affect the cooling and freshening rates the AW experiences.
 Over the steep slopes and prominent topography of the YP, and over the core of the AW branches, vertical mixing can play an important role in modifying the AW properties (Padman and Dillon, 1991; Meyer et al., 2016; Sirevaag and Fer, 2009).
-In the surface mixed layer in proximity to the WSC, turbulent heat - 15 fluxes of O(100) W m-2 were measured (Sirevaag and Fer, 2009).
-Once the AW subducts, the vertical mixing is suppressed by the overlaying strong stratification, reducing the heat loss to the atmosphere or sea ice.
-Padman and Dillon (1991) observed a time-averaged upward heat flux in the pycnocline above the Atlantic layer of 25 W m-2 over the YP slope, of that which, only about 6 W m-2 actually entered the mixed layer.
-At the core of the Svalbard branch, Fer et al. (2010) observed that near-bottom mixing removed 15 W m-2 from the AW layer to cold waters below.
-Outside the WSC, near the northeastern flank of the YP, - Sirevaag and Fer (2009) found an average vertical heat flux of 2 W m-2, comparable to the annual oceanic heat flux of 3-4 W m-2 to the Arctic pack ice (Krishfield and Perovich, 2005).
+In the surface mixed layer in proximity to the WSC, turbulent heat fluxes of 200-300 $\mathcal{O}(100)$ W m-2 were measured (Sirevaag and Fer, 2009).
+Once the AW subducts, the vertical mixing is suppressed by the overlaying strong stratification, reducing the heat loss to the atmosphere .
+Padman and Dillon (1991) found that the or sea ice.
+Padman and Dillon (1991) observed a time-averaged upward heat flux from the Atlantic layer over the YP slope was in the pycnocline above the Atlantic layer of 25 W m-2, and of that over the YP slope, of that which, only about 6 W m-2 actually entered the mixed layer.
+At the core of the Svalbard branch, Fer et al. (2010) observed that near-bottom mixing removes removed 15 W m-2 from the AW layer to cold waters below.
+Outside the WSC, near the northeastern flank of the YP, Sirevaag and Fer (2009) found an average vertical heat flux of 2 W m-2, comparable to the annual oceanic heat flux of 3-4 W m-2 to the Arctic pack ice as reported by Krishfield and Perovich (2005) (Krishfield and Perovich, 2005).

 Here we report summer observations of ocean stratification, currents and microstructure from north of Svalbard near the YP, collected during a cruise in August 2015.
 Using three sections across the WSC, we present the background currents, volume and heat transport, and their evolution along the path of WSC.
 Vertical mixing and heat loss from the WSC are quantified.
-The

-25 goal of this study is to improve the general understanding of processes modifying the Atlantic Water inflow, into the Arctic Ocean, and describe the importance of vertical mixing versus horizontal processes during summer.
+The goal of this study is to improve the general understanding of processes modifying the Atlantic Water inflow, into the Arctic Ocean, and describe the importance of vertical mixing versus horizontal processes during summer.
 We propose that convective mixing in the bottom-boundary layer and the subsequent lateral export of mixed water can make a substantial contribution to the cooling rate of the WSC.